-If you will be receiving a Plus Loan..
+If you will be receiving a Federal Direct Plus Loan..

 The Federal Direct Plus Loan is a low-interest loan available to the parents of dependent students who are attending college at least half-time.
-The interest rate for 2021-2022 was fixed at 6.28% with options to enter immediate repayment (60 days after the full disbursement of the loan) or to defer repayment of interest and principal until after the student graduates or ceases to be enrolled at least half-time.
-The interest rate for 2022-2023 will not be determined until June 2022.
+The interest rate for 2022-2023 is fixed at 7.54% with options to enter immediate repayment (60 days after the full disbursement of the loan) or to defer repayment of interest and principal until after the student graduates or ceases to be enrolled at least half-time.
+The interest rate for 2023-2024 will not be determined until June 2023.
 There currently is a 4.228% origination fee deducted from the proceeds of the loan.
 Therefore, families should be applying for 4.228% more than what they need for the bill to cover this fee.
-This fee will change for all loans with a first disbursement date on or after October 1, 2022 to a percentage yet to be determined by the U.S. Department of Education.
+This fee will change for all loans with a first disbursement date on or after October 1, 2023 to a percentage yet to be determined by the U.S. Department of Education.
 Loan funds are disbursed directly to the College in two disbursements, half for the fall bill and half for the spring bill.
-The maximum amount that can be borrowed is the cost of education less any other forms of financial aid.
+The maximum amount that can be borrowed is the cost of attendance less any other forms of financial aid.

-The following charges are not allowed to be included when calculating how much to borrow on a Plus Loan – parking tickets and parking decals, library fines, lost IDs, summer housing and other miscellaneous charges.
+The following charges are not allowed to be included when calculating how much to borrow on a Federal Direct Plus Loan – parking tickets and parking decals, library fines, lost IDs, summer housing and other miscellaneous charges.
 These charges will need to be paid out of pocket via cash or check from a checking or savings account.